 Operating Principle of DC Motor

-Now to go into the details of the operating principle of DC motor it is important that we have a clear understanding of Fleming’s left-hand rule to determine the direction of the force acting on the armature conductors of DC motor.
+Now to go into the details of the operating principle of DC motor it is essential that we have a reasonable comprehension of Fleming’s left-hand guideline to decide the heading of the power following up on the armature conductors of DC motor.

-If a current carrying conductor is placed in a magnetic field perpendicularly, then the conductor experiences a force in the direction mutually perpendicular to both the direction of field and the current carrying conductor.
+If a current carrying conductor is set in a magnetic field perpendicularly, at that point the conductor experiences a force in the direction mutually perpendicular to both the commonly opposite to both the course of field and the current conveying conductor.

-Fleming’s Left-Hand Rule can determine the direction of rotation of the motor.
-This rule says if we extend the index finger, middle finger and thumb of our left-hand perpendicular to each is such a way that middle finger is in the direction of current in the conductor, and index finger is along the direction of magnetic field, i.e., north to south pole, then thumb indicates the direction of the created mechanical force.
+Fleming’s Left-Hand Rule can decide the bearing of rotation of the motor.
+This rule says if we extend the index finger, center finger and thumb of our left-hand opposite to each is such a way that center finger is toward current in the conductor, and index finger is along the direction of magnetic field, i.e., north to south pole, then thumb demonstrates the direction of the made mechanical force.

 For clear understanding the principle of DC motor we have to determine the magnitude of the force, by considering the diagram below.